 They returned to Sóller with great fortunes and great cultural knowledge, making them a new social elite.

 A symbol of the new and good times, was manifested in this building construction that was done by Joan Rubió i Bellver, the same person who did the parish church of Sant Bartomeu.
 Bellver also did the unique open-air church Esglesia Nova in Son Servera.

 In the years 1910-1912, the building facade was renovated in order to give it the same exterior as the church.

-Joan Rubió i Bellver, who was a disciple of Antoni Gaudí, pays his master a tribute with the double balcony, the arched entrance and the very beautiful and detailed ironworks.
+Joan Rubió i Bellver, a business partner of Antoni Gaudí, commemorated Gaudí with the double balcony, the arched entrance and the very beautiful and detailed ironwork.

 Get directions to the famous bank building in Sóller

 Sóller is known as one of the most beautiful and scenic areas in the Tramuntana due to its fertile soil and location in a warm valley.
 For centuries, Sóller has been the main cultivator of oranges and lemons in Mallorca, which has brought great fortunes and prosperity to the area manifested in the many imposing mansions within the town border.
 The rich diversity in flora and fauna, cultural heritage and great location, makes Sóller the perfect destination for your vacation or a visit.
 Sports, sightseeing, gastronomical experiences, atmosphere, beaches and hiking are just some of the things to do in Sóller.